 What Factors Influence Flame Spread?

-• Density: Materials with higher density, such as concrete, decrease the rate of flame spread.
+- Density: Materials with higher density decrease the rate of flame spread.

-• Moisture content: Flame spread can be slowed using materials with high moisture content, such as gypsum board (or drywall).
+- Moisture content: Flame spread can be slowed using materials with high moisture content.

-• Surface temperature at ignition: Reducing the use of high surface temperature materials, such as plastic, can reduce flame spread.
+- Surface temperature at ignition: Reducing the use of high surface temperature materials can reduce flame spread.

 Which Tests Measure and Assess Flame Spread?

-Fire testing of building materials, structures, and components should be conducted in an accredited facility, under conditions specified in the appropriate ASTM, NFPA, UL, or UBC standard.
+Fire testing of building materials, components, and assemblies should be performed in an accredited facility, following the procedures outlined in the relevant ASTM, NFPA, UL, or UBC standards.

 Steiner Tunnel Test